SSWConsulting/SSW.Rules.Content/rules/do-you-have-a-healthy-team/rule.md

 <!--endintro-->

-* Not having chocolate biscuits and instead keeping a bowl of fruit<br>
+* Not having chocolate biscuits and instead keeping a bowl of fruit

-* Not having coke machines and instead having a purified cold water bottle in the middle of the office<br>
+* Not having coke machines and instead having a purified cold water bottle in the middle of the office

-* Encouraging them to do as much exercise as possible - even doing push-ups every day.<br>
+* Encouraging them to do as much exercise as possible - even doing push-ups every day.

 * And instead of dinners for birthdays where you eat and drink all night, every few months we always do something fun for someone's birthday, like indoor climbing, ten-pin bowling or even a bush walk in the Blue Mountains.